Xeragus/voting-app-hotwire-docker/README.md

 ```
 docker compose exec web rails db:create db:migrate db:seed
+docker compose exec web bundle exec rake assets:precompile
 ```
-This will create and seed the database.
+This will create and seed the database, and compile the assets.

 ### 🌐 3.
 Access the App